a collage of comic book covers for the best graphic novels.

 Are graphic novels only for children?

-While there are many graphic novels tailored for younger audiences, the medium spans all age groups.
+While many graphic novels are tailored for younger audiences, the medium spans all age groups.
 Numerous graphic novels are designed for teens and adults, addressing mature themes, complex narratives, and sophisticated artwork.
 Like any other literary form, graphic novels cater to a wide range of readers.

 What is the most popular graphic novel of all time?